Skype for Business Online features

-Enable Outlook Web App to provide IM, presence, status updates based on Exchange calendar information, and Skype for Business Meeting scheduling.
+Enable Outlook on the web to provide IM, presence, status updates based on Exchange calendar information, and Skype for Business Meeting scheduling.

 Skype for Business interoperates with on-premises Microsoft SharePoint Server for presence and click-to-communicate in SharePoint sites.
 This interoperability requires running the Skype for Business client on the user's desktop.